tycharlie99/tycharlie99.github.io/posts/alg-check-num-is-mul-of-three/index.md

 ---
-title: "[Note] Check a Number Is Multiple of Three or Not"
+title: "Checking Whether a Number Is a Multiple of Three"
-description: "Check number if multiple of three in O(1)."
+description: "A quick explanation of how to check whether a number is a multiple of three in O(1)."
 publishedDate: 2024-11-03
 categories: ["Algorithms"]
 tags: []